Add data to a composite index

 Explore the indicators

-- Download and open the SeniorIndex ArcGIS Pro package.
+- Download the SeniorIndex project package.

 The Data Engineering view for the Index Score layer appears.